bballdave025/portfolio-resume/README.md

 # portfolio-resume
 A place to put links and pictures of projects I want potential employers to see.

+At the current time, my suggestion is to use the Google CoLab Versions of the Jupyter Notebooks (or the PDF versions) which will show input and output of each cell of code.

+If you have more time, it might even be better to look at the MyBinder Version of the Jupyter Notebooks, since they are more interactive and it's easier to keep the versions of programs compatible.
+It does take longer, because a Docker image is getting created and served.

 In additional to some fun projects with general programming, I'm going to put in some of my favorite visualizations and Machine Learning work.
 Any of this stuff could be completely-guided-from-tutorials or completely-original, or anywhere